emissary-ingress/emissary/docs/howtos/sso/onelogin.md

     - host: "*"
     # Tells Ambassador to apply the Filter only on request to the /backend/get-quote/ endpoint from the quote application
     path: /backend/get-quote/
-    # Identifies which Filter to use for the path and hose above
+    # Identifies which Filter to use for the path and host above
     filters:
       - name: onelogin
 ```